dsvi/archivarius/readme.md

 ### Pre built binary

-You can get a pre-built static binary for x86_64 and arm64 linux, with no side dependencies (e.g. distro agnostic), at the releases section.
+You can get a pre-built static binary for x86_64, arm64 and riscv64 linux, with no dependencies (e.g. distro agnostic), at the releases section.

 ### Building via docker